 Serving Employees First

 One of my first summer jobs as a kid was busing tables at their cafeteria.
 I had no idea at the time that all employees of small businesses were not as happy as these folks.
 It was a big family.
 Many spent their entire careers there.
 I couldn’t have known back then it was because they loved the owners.
-I only found out how much this year, when some of them told me at a party they crashed.
+I only found out how much, when some of them told me at her birthday party.

 Through forced shutdowns and other deeper recessions, they kept employees happy for decades.
 Even during the good times, they had a very limited customer list.
 Serving small budget meals, trapped inside office buildings, even the owners can only make so much.